bharathbk07/Agile-NFE-Framework/README.md

 ---

-These features ensure timely feedback and visibility into the performance testing results, enhancing collaboration and monitoring across teams.

 ## Pros of This Approach
 1. **Early Defect Detection**: Catches code quality and performance issues early in the development cycle (shift-left).
 2. **Automated Compliance**: Ensures that the application meets NFE standards such as code quality, performance, and reliability.